-- Only transactions permitted by the Communiqué are allowed- Must primarily deal with portfolio management - The portfolio of a general purpose REIC is required to be diversified - 75% of the assets must consist of assets mentioned in their titles and/or articles of association - Cannot be involved in the construction of real estate - Cannot commercially operate any hotel, hospital, shopping center, etc. - Cannot provide services by its personal to individuals or institutions
+- Only transactions permitted by the Communiqué are allowed.

+- Must primarily deal with portfolio management. - The portfolio of a general purpose REIC is required to be diversified. - If a REIC is established to display activity in a specific area or invest in a specific project, 75% of its portfolio must consist of assets mentioned in its title and/or articles of association.

+- Cannot be involved in the construction of real estate.

+- Cannot commercially operate any hotel, hospital, shopping center, etc.